24/7 Admissions | Call: (949) 749-5027

 • Complain and sulk in relationships

 What lies underneath all these things is a lack of trust.
 They struggle to connect with trust as the foundation.
 They rarely ask others for help, don’t trust other people’s motives, and want to avoid conflict.
-Children who experience neglect or have to parent themselves often experience these feelings.
+People who experience neglect at a young age or have had to parent themselves often experience these feelings.
 They are sensitive to criticism, are hard on themselves, self-critical, filled with shame, and feel lonely and empty when dealing with memories or feelings of childhood.

 Mental Health Concerns